congchuahiep/Cuc-le/README.md

 # Cực lẹ
-"Cực lẹ" is a Vietnamese abvert, which means very fast!
+"Cực lẹ" is a Vietnamese abverb, which means very fast!
 As its named, here is a quick-app for those who are too lazy to open up their photo editor.

 For now it's just do some simple task like write text and make watermark